tylersnyder/now-emails/README.md

 now -e AUTH_EMAIL=email@gmail.com AUTH_PASSWORD=supersecret tylersnyder/now-emails
 ```

 By default, the API will use `Gmail` as the service provider.
-To use a different provider, specify a `SERVICE` as well:
+To use a different provider, specify a `SERVICE_PROVIDER`:

 ```
 now -e SERVICE_PROVIDER=Hotmail AUTH_EMAIL=email@hotmail.com AUTH_PASSWORD=supersecret tylersnyder/now-emails